alephium/www/src/content/blog/2023-08-28_Builders-Highlight--3--Ayin-6be4a6bd4ec2/index.md

 description: 'Our ecosystem thrives with developers building amazing stuff on top of Alephium (services, dApps, etc…) that deliver a unique experience…'
 ---

-Our ecosystem thrives with developers building amazing stuff on top of Alephium (services, dApps, etc…) that deliver a unique experience…

----

 ### Builders Highlight \#3: Ayin

 <figure id="0cdb" class="graf graf--figure graf-after--h3">